HackXIt/lvgl-ui-detector/README.md

 # Author's Note

 This project was created for my bachelor thesis at the [University of Applied Sciences Technikum Vienna](https://www.technikum-wien.at/en/).

-...and I am tired.
+The thesis is titled "Precision at Pixel Level: You only live once doing UI test automation" and is available here: [Thesis](./doc/Thesis_Precision_at_Pixel_Level__You_only_live_once_doing_UI_test_automation-Release-signed.pdf)

+## Rationale for the Title

+The subtitle _"You Only Live Once Doing UI Test Automation"_ is a thoughtful homage to the _You-only-look-once_ model, which is utilized for its efficiency and accuracy in real-time object detection.
+In the context of this research, it underscores the critical importance of precision in UI test automation for nurse call systems.
+The phrase "You Only Live Once" conveys the idea that in high-stakes environments, such as healthcare, there is little room for error.
+This highlights the necessity for accurate and reliable testing methodologies to ensure system robustness and reliability, effectively communicating that getting it right the first time is paramount.

 ----